foxglove/mcap/python/docs/jsonschema_tutorial.rst

 ------------------------

-This tutorial uses the public CSV dataset "Sydney Urban Objects Dataset", released by the **Australian Centre for Field Robotics** at the University of Sydney, NSW, Australia.
+This tutorial uses the public CSV dataset "Sydney Urban Objects Dataset", released by the **Australian Centre for Field Robotics** at the University of Sydney.
 The original dataset can be downloaded from
 `their website <https://www.acfr.usyd.edu.au/papers/SydneyUrbanObjectsDataset.shtml>`_.
 This is a collection of CSV files containing point clouds collected from objects on the street.